EverydayDesignStudio/guides/setup-raspberry-pi.md

 If you are using an SD card larger than 32GB, the setup has a [formatting difference.](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md)

+**Cloning SD Card (On Windows)**: For various purposes, such as creating a backup image or making multiple copies of the current state of Raspberry Pi, follow [this guide](https://www.howtogeek.com/341944/how-to-clone-your-raspberry-pi-sd-card-for-foolproof-backup/) to make clones of SD Cards.

+**Accessing Files on RPi from Windows**: Use [this](https://www.diskgenius.com/how-to/ext4-windows.php#Read_write_EXT4_partition_in_Windows) freeware to read/write files on RPi from Windows.

 ### OS Installation
 [`Comprehensive tutorial from Raspberrypi.org`](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up)<br>
 If you already know how to do this and just need the link: [`NOOBS`](https://www.raspberrypi.org/downloads/noobs/)